 Click to filter your search

-The Institute and Faculty of Actuaries (IFoA) is delighted to announce that Marjorie Ngwenya begins her presidential term today, taking over from Colin Wilson.
-She is based in South Africa and becomes the first President of the IFoA to be based outside the UK.
+The Institute and Faculty of Actuaries (IFoA) is delighted to announce that Jules Constantinou begins his presidential term today (June 29), taking over from Marjorie Ngwenya

-The Institute and Faculty of Actuaries (IFoA) is announcing the pilot of its prestigious Quality Assurance Scheme (QAS) in Singapore, Malaysia and Hong Kong.
+The Institute and Faculty of Actuaries (IFoA) is excited to announce that its prestigious Quality Assurance Scheme is open for applications worldwide.